This Apollo Saturn V Rocket Is LEGO’s Tallest Toy Ever

-LEGO is going all-in on space travel this year.
-After unveiling a new Shuttle Explorer, an historic set of women in NASA microfigs, and a sweet Jekku Quadjumper from The Force Awakens at Toy Fair, the company recently announced it’s launching a 1/110th-scale replica of the Apollo Saturn V rocket, and it lands in stores on June 1.
+Lego is going all-in on space travel this year.
+After unveiling a new Shuttle Explorer, a historic set of women in NASA microfigs, and a sweet Jekku Quadjumper from The Force Awakens at Toy Fair, the company recently announced it’s launching a 1/110th-scale replica of the Apollo Saturn V rocket, and it lands in stores on June 1.

-The Saturn V is part of LEGO’s community driven Ideas incubator program, where builders submit designs and fans vote.
+The Lego Saturn V is part of Lego’s community-driven Ideas incubator program, where builders submit designs and fans vote.
 It was proposed last year and received more than 10,000 votes.
-Ultimately LEGO decided to mass produce the rocket because, duh.
+Ultimately Lego decided to mass produce the rocket because, duh.
 It will retail for $119 starting next month.
 And that price, there’s little doubt that it will take off.